 - Are all of your assets excluding your home $100,000 or under?

-Applications can be obtained in the Commissioner’s Office beginning July 1 each year or downloaded HERE.
-A copy of the current Income Tax Return for all parties living in the residence or named on the deed must be filed with the freeze application if returns have been filed with the IRS or Virginia Department of Taxation.
+Applications can be obtained in the Commissioner's Office beginning July 1 each year.
+A copy of the current Income tax return for all parties living in the residence or named on the deed must be filed with the freeze application if returns have been filed with the Internal Revenue Service (IRS) or Virginia Department of Taxation.

 Those applying for the tax freeze based on total and permanent disability must provide a copy of the original qualification letter from the Social Security Administration.